jet/equinox/README.md

 - remove or adjust events before they get passed down to the `sync` stored procedure (`Custom`, `RollingState`, `LatestKnownEvent` modes)

 Ouch, not looking forward to reading all that logic :frown: ?
 [Have a read, it's really not that :scream:](https://github.com/jet/equinox/blob/74129903e85e01ce584b4449f629bf3e525515ea/src/Equinox.Cosmos/Cosmos.fs#L870).

-Regardless of what happens, Events are _never_ destroyed, updated or touched in any way, ever.
-Having said that, if your Event DU does not match them, they're also as good as not there from the point of view of how State is established.

 ### OK, but you didn't answer my question, you just talked about stuff you wanted to talk about!